Mar Vista Animal Medical Center

 COLITIS SUDDENLY ("ACUTE COLITIS"):

-A pet that has sudden symptoms of colitis probably has a stress-related colitis (common aftr boarding, moving, severe weather or other change) or a dietary indescretion-related colitis (related to treats or raiding the garbage).
+A pet that has sudden symptoms of colitis probably has a stress-related colitis (common after boarding, moving, severe weather or other change) or a dietary indescretion-related colitis (related to treats or raiding the garbage).
 These episodes are generally minor and can be cleared with a short course of medication such as metronidazole or sulfasalazine and/or dietary therapy.
 Parasites, especially giardia and whipworms, can also cause colitis and may have to be ruled out as well with testing or deworming.
 In general, a few days of medication and bland diet should resolve the problem and the pet will be back to normal quickly.
 During recovery it is common to find the pet has no stool at all for a couple of days.
 This is normal and not a sign of constipation.
 If, however, the pet's diarrhea is not clearly improved in 2-3 days, the owner should contact the veterinarian's office with an update to see if further testing is needed.

 COLITIS CHRONICALLY OR IN RECURRENT EPISODES

 If the symptoms of colitis have been going on for a month or more or if they keep recurring and resolving over and over, then a medical work up is needed.
 It is important to make sure simple causes of colitis have been ruled out so parasite testing becomes especially important.
-A good fecal examination for worms and coccidia plus testing additional for Giardia should be performed.
+A good fecal examination for worms and coccidia plus additional testing for Giardia should be performed.
 If any of these tests are positive then obviously the parasite in question can be addressed; it is always best to identify the cause of the colitis is it is possible to do so.
 That said, even if these tests are negative, it is still a good idea to include a broad spectrum de-worming and coccidia treatment should probably be given as these treatments are safe and inexpensive.

 Whipworms, in particular, are difficult to detect and commonly cause colitis symptoms.
 We want to be sure we have ruled out the simple causes of colitis before more advanced diagnostics begin.
 Similarly, a week or so of metronidazole, sulfasalazine, or tylosin may effectively treat a toxin-producing Clostridium perfringens infection and potentially solve the entire problem.
 Of course, a basic blood panel and urinalysis are in order, as they are with any chronic disease, to assess the patient's general health.